Murder of Samuel Paty: Other countries

 Ramzan Kadyrov, Head of the Chechen Republic, one of the federal subjects of Russia, criticized Macron's position on free speech.
 He wrote: "You are forcing people into terrorism, pushing people towards it, not leaving them any choice, creating the conditions for the growth of extremism in young people's heads.
 You can boldly call yourself the leader and inspiration of terrorism in your country".
 Kadyrov, once a rebel in the First Chechen War, had recently supported Russia in the military suppression of the Islamist insurgency in the North Caucasus and sought to minimize the significance of the killer's place of birth by pointing to his upbringing in France.
 He wrote on Instagram that showing cartoons of Muhammad was not to be labelled free speech.
 According to French news magazine Marianne, the Chairman of the Parliament of the Chechen Republic Magomed Daudov glorified the murderer of Samuel Paty.
-On September 22, 2021, he affirmed, in a video broadcast live on his Instagram account, that the assassin of Samuel Paty was a “young person, killed because he opposed the caricature of the Prophet” and “that he died in jihad”.
+On September 22, 2021, he affirmed, in a video broadcast live on his Instagram account, that the murderer of Samuel Paty was a “young person, killed because he opposed the caricature of the Prophet” and “that he died in jihad”.

 An independent member of the Assembly of the Representatives of the People of Tunisia, Rached Khiari, who was initially elected on a religious right-wing platform with al-Karama, justified the attack on Facebook.
 The public prosecution service in Tunisia opened an investigation into his comments; the spokesman of the Court of First Instance in Tunis and deputy public prosecutor said the comments were classifiable as a crime of terrorism, as anti-terrorism legislation punishes the glorification or praise of terrorist attacks with a sentence of up to five years in prison.

 International organisations

 Leaders of the 27 member states of the European Union released a joint statement condemning the attack on Samuel Paty and the 2020 Nice stabbing encouraging dialogue and understanding between societies and religions.
 They called the attacks an assault on their values.

 Sheikh Muhammad bin Abdul Karim Issa, Secretary General of the Muslim World League, said "acts of violence and terrorism [were] crimes in all religions," suggesting further that such situations might be avoided by "refrain[ing] from stirring hatred by insulting religion."
 He made an appeal against the unnecessary incitement of violence through the circulation of incendiary literature.

 The Organisation of Islamic Cooperation said that although it denounced "all acts of terror in the name of religion", it would continue to oppose the "continued publication" of "blasphemous cartoons".
-It added that it was the "suggestions of certain French leaders … that risk submerging French–Muslim relations".
+It added that it was the "suggestions of certain French leaders ... that risk submerging French–Muslim relations".

 In a press statement released on 17 October 2020, Miguel Ángel Moratinos, High Representative of the United Nations Alliance of Civilizations (UNAOC), strongly condemned the murder, saying that "such heinous crime is unjustifiable whenever, wherever and by whomsoever committed".